 Osteoarthritis (OA) is also known as degenerative joint disease.
 It is the most common type of arthritis.

 Charcot-Marie-Tooth(CMT) disease is one of the most common inherited neurological disorders and affects approximately 1 in 2,500 people in the UK.

 LOC receives a large number of referrals from health professionals, reflecting our reputation and experience in the field of rehabilitation.
-We have a particularly close relationship with Dr Richard Greenwood, founder member and clinical lead for the acute brain injury unit at the National Hospital for Neurology and Neurosurgery; Dr Robert Hadden, who runs the specialist peripheral nerve service at Kings College Hospital; Mr David Harrison, who is honorary consultant at the Royal National Orthopaedic Hospital, Stanmore; Mr Alex Gibson who is consultant spinal surgeon at Royal National Orthopaedic Hospital and Miss Sue Kendall who is a highly respected consultant orthopaedic foot and ankle surgeon.
+We have a particularly close relationship with Dr Richard Greenwood, founder member and clinical lead for the acute brain injury unit at the National Hospital for Neurology and Neurosurgery; Dr Robert Hadden, who runs the specialist peripheral nerve service at Kings College Hospital; Mr David Harrison, who is honorary consultant at the Royal National Orthopaedic Hospital, Stanmore; and Mr Alex Gibson who is consultant spinal surgeon at Royal National Orthopaedic Hospital.

 We understand that in many cases the orthosis we provide will enable the patient to be more mobile and independent.
 Their long-term use requires each orthosis to be as comfortable and as functional as possible.
 Our clinic in Kingston has an onsite manufacturing facility so that fine tuning adjustments can be made quickly and easily.